 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 The Baltimore Children's Choir is a 501 (c)(3) non-profit organization in Maryland.
 The organization shares choral music from a variety of traditions with a broad and diverse audience.
 We make choral music accessible to children in the greater Baltimore area, in a positive, child-centered environment.
-We share choral music with students, families, individuals with disabilities, and the elderly through outreach to schools, groups that provide services to children and families, and other relevant organizations and institutions, including those that serve seniors.
+We share choral music with students, families, individuals with disabilities, and the elderly through outreach to schools, groups that provide services to children and families, and other relevant multi-generational organizations and institutions.

 Every child at Baltimore Children’s Choir has a unique voice to be celebrated.
 By offering affordable tuition, scholarship aid for those in need, and musical outreach through our Baltimore School partnerships, we can create a vibrant culture of young voices from diverse backgrounds and abilities that emphasizes inclusion and collaboration.
 A shared love of music and a sense of belonging builds confidence, joy, and leadership skills that positively impact the greater community.

 Access to quality music education is a basic right, and all children should have equal access - regardless of race, socio-economics, learning differences, or neurodiversity.
 This is the impetus behind our offering of differing neighborhood groups and school partnerships.

 Teamwork is integral: By modeling teamwork and collaboration among the staff, the students see us utilize our gifts together.
 They learn to apply these concepts and work together in a peaceful and positive manner.